blukatdevelopment/UnchainedWorldsOld/keeper_info/settings/crucible/book_of_crucible.md

 # Book of Crucible
 Hey, blukat speaking.
 This is just some world-building for the default setting in my campaigns and modules.
 Feel free to lift what you want from here in your own games, like with all content in Unchained Worlds.

+# FAQ
+## Q: What's in Crucible?
+A: Oh, look, a list!
+- Treacherous journeys over wild lands separating pockets of safety
+- Mysterious ruins containing relics of the past
+- Isolated communities with dramatic differences in culture/technology/wealth/magic/resources
+- Monsters of all shapes and sizes pushing back against expansion
+- Warlords, dynasties, feudal kingdoms, and tribes in strife with themselves
+- Powerful entities turning seeking to control or destroy populations
+- Pantheons of cruel, benevolent, and ambivalent divines and other powerful entities
+- Unceasing war

+## Q: What isn't in Crucible?
+A: Glad you asked!
+Have another list!
+- Safe/reliable travel over long distances
+- Social media / Mass media

 # Time
 ## Epochs